LennartReddm/DashboardPADC/README.md

 **An Interactive Dashboard for the Mixed Strategy Nash Equilibrium in the Production Attacker-Defender Contest**

-*NOTE: GitHub does not display the ipywidgets library outputs, to see the dashboard follow the link to "Open In Colab".*
+*NOTE: GitHub does not display the ipywidgets library outputs, to see the dashboard follow the link to "Open In Colab".
+To interact, the associated libraries and functions must be loaded first.*

 This Google Colab Notebook contains an interactive dashboard depicting the single mixed strategy Nash equilibrium and related key variables for the Production Attacker-Defender Contest, depending on production threshold T and production payoff k.
 The dashboard is created in Python.